 - Hide And No Seek: Rob does this.

 - Historical Hero Upgrade: The real Rob Roy was both a murderer and a cattle thief.
-The movie Rob Roy turns him into a heroic man of impeccable honor, though strangely it still does make passing mention to cattle-thieving (though it was a common practice in those days).
+The movie Rob Roy turns him into a heroic man of impeccable honor, though strangely it still does make passing mention to cattle-thieving.

 - Honor Before Reason: MacGregor.
 Lampshaded by his wife Mary, who doesn't want to tell him about her rape because she knows he'll go ballistic and do something stupid trying to avenge her, which is entirely the response Archie wanted in the first place.